postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 * **System for cross-domain identity management (SCIM)** - Setting up SCIM enables you to automatically provision and de-provision team members and organize them into [user groups](/docs/administration/managing-your-team/user-groups/).
 To learn more about enabling SCIM for your team, see [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/).
 * **Domain capture** - Domain capture enables you to consolidate all your organization's users into a single Postman team and ensure that any new users who sign up for Postman with your domain are automatically added.
 To learn more about setting up domain capture, see [Configuring domain capture](/docs/administration/managing-your-team/configuring-domain-capture/).

-### API security and governance features
+### API Governance and API Security features

-Postman Enterprise provides you with advanced API security and governance features:
+Postman Enterprise provides you with advanced API Governance and API Security features:

 * **Custom token scanner** - Create a [custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
 * **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).
 * **Audit logs** - Use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using Postman.
-* **API governance and API security warnings** - Make use of governance and security warnings that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.
-You can also use the [Postman CLI](/docs/postman-cli/postman-cli-overview/) to return governance and security warnings.
+* **API Governance and API Security warnings** - Customizable API Governance and API Security warnings enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.
+You can also use the [Postman CLI](/docs/postman-cli/postman-cli-overview/) to return API Governance and API Security warnings.

 ### Collaboration